berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 #### Po-Shen Loh's Advice Table

-Following the Parent Talk by Isaac Li, there will be an opportunity to chat with Po-Shen Loh, a math professor at Carnegie Mellon University who has served a decade-long term as the national coach of the USA International Mathematical Olympiad team (2013–2023) alongside several other accolades and accomplishments
+Following the Parent Talk by Isaac Li, there will be an opportunity to chat with Po-Shen Loh, a math professor at Carnegie Mellon University who has served a decade-long term as the national coach of the USA International Mathematical Olympiad team (2013–2023) alongside several other accolades and accomplishments.

 #### Campus Tour (11 AM) _[Dwinelle 155]_